The dataset showcases a list of products with their sales values, and profit or loss.

 - Press F5.

-Eventually, the value of cell C13 will be linked with the textbox.
+The value of C13 is linked to the textbox.

 Practice Section